Kevin Bentley

 Kevin Kinte Bentley (born December 29, 1979) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was selected by the Cleveland Browns in the fourth round of the 2002 NFL draft.
 He played college football for the Northwestern Wildcats.
-Bentley went to high school at Montclair Prep in Van Nuys where he spent three years under the coaching of George Ginnanni and defensive coordinator John Greaves.

 Bentley was also a member of the Seattle Seahawks, Houston Texans, San Diego Chargers, Jacksonville Jaguars and Indianapolis Colts.

+Early life

+Kevin Kinte Bentley was born on December 29, 1979, in Los Angeles, California.
+He attended Montclair College Preparatory School in Los Angeles.

 College career

 In 2000 Bentley and Northwestern won a share for the Big Ten champion with Michigan and Purdue.
 Bentley helped lead Northwestern to their first bowl game since the 1997 Florida Citrus Bowl.
 They went on to face off against Nebraska in the 2000 Alamo Bowl, though they ended up losing by a score of 66–17.